FWolfe/Zomboid-Modding-Guide/customclothing/Custom-Clothing.md

 		</m_items>
 	</m_MaleOutfits>
 ```
 2. Do note that this would create a "Male only" zombie outfit.
-Replacing the top and bottom cases in a new outfit with a "<m_FemaleOutfits>" & "</m_FemaleOutfits>" will make
+Replacing the top and bottom cases in a new outfit with a `<m_FemaleOutfits>` & `</m_FemaleOutfits>` will make
 a female variation.
 Reuse that GUID from the make for the female to have the game recognize both sex of outfits - this pairs them.
 (It won't be exclusive to a sex)

-3. If you set to spawn a zombie in "ZombieZoneDefinitions.lua" and it is a sex exclusive outfit (Male or Female only),
+3. If you set to spawn a zombie in `ZombieZoneDefinitions.lua` and it is a sex exclusive outfit (Male or Female only),
-You got to state it as such or else the game will try to spawn the other sex, realize that it doesn't exist, then choose to spawn a random outfit from its clothing.xml list.
+You got to state it as such or else the game will try to spawn the other sex, realize that it doesn't exist, then choose to spawn a random outfit from its `clothing.xml` list.
 For Example :
 ```lua
 ZombiesZoneDefinition.Police = {